 Gifts for People You Hate, 2019

 My Twitter feed: @naomikritzer

-And my fiction that was published online this year:
+And my fiction that was published this year, in case you missed it:

 I also wrote an essay, “Didn’t I Write This Already?
 When Your Fictional Pandemic Becomes Reality” for Tor.com.